KRFOSS/kali-docs/community/submitting-issues-kali-bug-tracker/index.md

 Write accurately, be clear, precise, and concise to ensure the developers cannot misinterpret what you are trying to convey.

-Be prepared to provide additional information; the developers will not ask if they don’t need the information.
+Be prepared to provide additional information; the developers will not ask if they don't need the information.

 Please be patient with your request, the developers want to fix your issue as much as you do.
 We love what we do and are proud to continue making Kali Linux the most advanced penetration testing distribution ever, and grateful for the assistance we get from you, our community of users, in doing so.